GautamDeepak/EMM/EMM_Prac_10.md

   });
 ```

-5. You can also print information about the video to get an idea of how many images will be used to generate thsi video.
+5. You can also print information about the video to get an idea of how many images will be used to generate this video.

 ```JavaScript
 // print info about the video
 print ('Generating video from ',collection8bit.size(),'images');
 ```

 6. Now, run the script below to export the video.
-This will generate a new task under the task bar.
+This will generate a new task under the tasks tab.

 ```JavaScript
 // Export (change dimensions or scale for higher quality).